 IMPORTANT: Leave of Absence status as described above does NOT constitute an "Approved Leave of Absence" as defined by federal financial aid regulations.
 Recipients of federal Title IV financial aid must be aware of the implications of a leave on their financial aid situation, the 180-day grace period, and repayment schedule.
-Students contemplating a leave of absence should discuss their individual situations with VCFA's financial aid counselor (877-612-2599).
+Students contemplating a leave of absence should discuss their individual situations with VCFA's financial aid counselor: VCFA-FAO@financialaidservices.org or 877-612-2599.